LandSandBoat/lsb-wiki/Sol-Refactor.md

 In order to use Lua alongside our Core C++ code, we need to `bind` C++ functions to Lua, and represent `C++ Types` as `Lua Usertypes`.
 This is achieved by using a `binding system`, or `binding library`.

-Our current binding system is called [Lunar](http://lua-users.org/wiki/CppBindingWithLunar) and was originally published as a code snippet around 2009.
-At the time, there probably wasn't much available in terms of binding libraries, so this would have been a godsend in terms of "easy" interplay with C++.
+Our old binding system was called [Lunar](http://lua-users.org/wiki/CppBindingWithLunar) and was originally published as a code snippet around 2009.
+At the time, there probably wasn't much available in terms of binding libraries, so this would have been a godsend in terms of "easy" interop with C++.
 Unfortunately, Lunar hasn't been upgraded or iterated on... ever.
 We haven't touched it (apart from formatting passes) since [Sep 16, 2011](https://github.com/topaz-next/topaz/commit/7a160120a7b7313cbfc1b5483627cebc24776ada#diff-605911436f6554e7f7420de334e67cd1d76100e8c8f33559c4d9733db3011b70).

 If it was rock-solid and easy to use/understand/extend, then we would be perfectly fine to leave it alone forever.
 This, however, is not the case.
 The binding system and the process of getting information into and out of the Lua state is fragile and arcane.
 Much developer time has been wasted "fiddling with the stack".
 Since our adoption of Lunar pre-2011, the Lua-binding ecosystem has moved on and there are a wealth of viable libraries allowing for safer usage, modern workflows, and easier to understand/maintain code.